-The rate of gastroenteritis presentations to sentinel GPs increased in the past week (Figure 15).
+The rate of gastroenteritis presentations to sentinel GPs in the past week was lower than the previous 5-year average (Figure 12).

-Figure 15.
-Number of gastroenteritis presentations per 1000 consultations at sentinel GPs (Australian Sentinel Practices Research Network) in WA by week, 2017 to 2022 YTD
+Figure 12.
+Number of gastroenteritis presentations per 1000 consultations at sentinel GPs (Australian Sentinel Practices Research Network) in WA by week, 2018 to 2023 YTD

-Rotavirus notifications to the Department of Health decreased in the past week while norovirus detections at PathWest increased (Figure 16).
+Rotavirus notifications to the Department of Health and norovirus detections at PathWest were stable in the past week (Figure 13).

-Figure 16.
-Number of rotavirus notifications to the Department of Health and norovirus detections at PathWest in WA in the past eight weeks of 2022
+Figure 13.
+Number of rotavirus notifications to the Department of Health and norovirus detections at PathWest in WA in the past eight weeks